instanceofman/laravel-slackify/README.md

 But the way the Slack driver is currently displayed is not really useful for system admin.
 It is too long and too much junk information.

-**Slackify** will help you log the exceptions of the system in a more neat way, much more useful information, and be customizable (will be added in v1.1)
+**Slackify** help to log the exceptions of the system in a more neat way, much more useful information, and be customizable (will be added in v1.1)

 #### Default Slack driver
 ![Default slack driver shows](https://user-images.githubusercontent.com/53640239/62410270-c1935880-b60d-11e9-99fc-061ed2a488eb.png)